angh-el/MazOS/README.md

   ![Logo](https://github.com/user-attachments/assets/a2c655e3-6a20-488e-a717-b75d240231b2)

 ## Information
+Below are attached some additional documents that further explain, explore and analyse the problem at hand

-[Problem Statement](./docs/ProblemStatement.pdf) Defines the problem and sets the constraints
+📘 [Problem Statement](./docs/ProblemStatement.pdf) Defines the problem and sets the constraints

-[Technical Document](./docs/TechnicalDocument.pdf) Explores Design and Architectural choices made
+🛠️ [Technical Document](./docs/TechnicalDocument.pdf) Explores Design and Architectural choices made

-[Value Proposition](./docs/ValueProposition.pdf) States the importance of MazOS and problems it tries to solve
+💼 [Value Proposition](./docs/ValueProposition.pdf) States the importance of MazOS and problems it tries to solve

 ## Key Features
 - Process Manager and support for concurrent processes
 - Memory Manager using first-fit allocation
 - PS/2 Keyboard and Mouse driver
 - ATA Disk driver and FAT32 filesystem support
+- File operations (read, create, write, delete)
 - VGA (Graphics Mode) and support for .PNG images
 - Sound Blaster 16 Driver
 - Intuitive Command Line Interface